FlorianSteenbuck/pdfrahma/README.md

 # pdfrahma
-A python libary for reading pdfs from scratch but tries to create a readable interface that is based on a low lever interface
+A python libary for reading pdfs from scratch but tries to create a readable interface that is based on a low level interface